 i Collaboration within the EU

-The European Competition Network (ECN), established by EU Regulation No. 1/2003 in order to ensure a high level of consistency in the enforcement of antitrust law in the EU is the IAA natural forum for coordinating case allocation, exchanging best practices and sharing detailed information concerning enforcement priorities and ongoing cases with the EU Commission and other national competition authorities (NCAs) within the EU.
-The IAA may also request investigative assistance in the context of the ECN in order to carry out inspections in other Member States.
+The European Competition Network (ECN), established by EU Regulation No. 1/2003 to ensure a high level of consistency in the enforcement of antitrust law in the EU, is the IAA's natural forum for coordinating case allocation, exchanging best practice and sharing detailed information concerning enforcement priorities and ongoing cases with the EU Commission and other national competition authorities (NCAs) within the EU.
+The IAL Amendment provides for even closer cooperation between NCAs in relation to the notification and enforcement of decisions, and to cross-border investigations.
+The IAA has also entered into bilateral cooperation arrangements with EU competition authorities.
+As recently as October 2021, the IAA and the Spanish competition authority signed a memorandum of understanding to strengthen their bilateral cooperation, inter alia, in the context of cartel investigations.

 ii Interplay between proceedings within the EU

 Regulation No. 1/2003 provides that national courts and NCAs must avoid adopting decisions that would conflict with a decision contemplated by the EU Commission.
 Further, as mentioned, within the ECN but also on a bilateral basis the EU Commission regularly liaises with the IAA (and other NCAs) to ensure there is adequate coordination and no overlapping investigations.